AhmadIAlawneh/intrusion-detection-pipeline/README.md

 8. Comparative Analysis
    - Performance comparison between models trained on the full post-preprocessing feature set (900+ features) and the reduced feature subsets.

 ## Citation

 If you use this repository, please cite:

-Alawneh, A. (2025).INTRUSION DETECTION IN IOT USING MACHINE LEARNING: A FOCUS ON THE NETWORK LAYER WITH THE TON-IOT DATASET .
-MSc Thesis.
+Alawneh, A. (2025). *Intrusion Detection in IoT Using Machine Learning:
+A Focus on the Network Layer with the ToN-IoT Dataset.* MSc Thesis.

 Dataset:
 ToN-IoT Dataset – UNSW Canberra Cyber.